 Giving statements: I recommend that you mail an updated giving statement each quarter.
 Surprisingly, most people do not keep track of their giving, as it relates to their year-to-date income.
 A quarterly statement reflects their giving to date and serves as a reminder to keep up the good work of supporting the church.
 A cover letter should accompany the statement.
 Make sure you share at least one story of life change in the letter!

 Online Access: Most online giving vendors provide online access to one’s giving records.
 This is a substantial feature that is yet another reason to offer online giving.
 You can include reminders (and links) in your e-mail and mail communications to go online and check your current giving statement.

 Annual Report: Consider creating and publishing (in print and online) an annual report that reflects ministry outcomes alongside fiscal data.
-Unlike the annual reports of old, here are two outstanding examples from Elevation Church and NewSpring Church.
+Unlike the annual reports of old, here is an example from NewSpring Church.
 Note the emphasis on results, ministry impact, and the lack of highly detailed, boring columns of numbers.
 Most people are interested in knowing the outcomes that result from their contribution, not the accounting detail contained in balance sheets and cash flow statements.
 I am not suggesting you, no longer disclose that detail, just that you not do it in this communication channel.
 You should continue to offer high levels of detail and an open book policy to anyone who desires to set an appointment to come in to the office to view those documents.
 Transparency is vital.

 These steps will enhance relationships between your ministry and those who want to support your mission.
 Assign responsibilities to those on your team and hold them accountable.